MontiCore/montithings/README.md

 (your path might be a little different depending on you installation location and Visual Studio version).

 **Q:** "Docker says something like 'denied: access forbidden'"<br>
-**A:** You forgot to log in first.
+**A:** You need to log in first.
 Call `docker login registry.git.rwth-aachen.de` and the credentials you use to log into this GitLab.

 **Q:** "I don't know my credentials.
 I always log in through the RWTH single-sign on"<br>